Orthogonal Nonnegative Matrix Factorization with Sparsity Constraints

-Note that FLP (and therefore ONMF) problems are optimization problems, where a great deal of complexity arises from the constraint on decision variables $\rchi_{j|i}$ to be binary variables.
-Here, these hard assignments $\rchi_{j|i}$ are relaxed by soft assignments $p_{j|i}\in [0,1]$ and the probability mass function (PMF) $p_{j|i}$ associates $i^{th}$ data point $x_i$ to the feature $w_j$.
-Hence, according to (\ref{ONMF}), we can formulate the $\ell_0$-sparsity ONMF as
+The FLP (and therefore ONMF) problems are non-convex, $\mathcal{NP}$-hard optimization problems, where a great deal of complexity arises from the constraint on decision variables $\psi_{j|i}$ to be binary variables.
+The literature often involves heuristics to address such problems.
+In our solution, these hard assignments $\psi_{j|i}$ are initially relaxed by soft assignments $p_{j|i}\in [0,1]$, where the probability mass function (PMF) $p_{j|i}$ associates $i^{th}$ data point $x_i$ to the feature $w_j$.
+These PMFs however, converge to binary values through a process of \emph{annealing} which is the strength of our method (will be explained in this section).
+According to (\ref{ONMF}), we can reformulate the ONMF as